In order to be irreplaceable, one must always be different – Coco Chanel.

-Its bright appearance means that, when used on paint or coatings applied to wood or wood-containing materials (such as MDF or chipboard), it provides a consistent, smooth finish.
+Its bright appearance means that, when used in paint or coatings applied to wood or wood-containing materials, it provides a consistent, smooth finish.

 This allows designers to blend together various sources and species of wood, which can then be coated by paint, plastic foil or by laminate application, all potentially containing TiO2.

-The plastic and laminate applications also allow for printing (e.g. wood grains or other graphics) onto white décor paper or white plastic foil, giving more creative décor choices to designers.
+Plastic and laminate applications also allow for printing of wood grains or other graphics onto white décor paper or white plastic foil, giving more creative décor choices to designers.

 Textile and leather furniture

-Within textiles and other fabrics, TiO2 plays an important role in the delustering of man-made fibres – with anastase grades used on polyester, polyamide, acrylic, viscose, rayon – as well as cellulose acetate fibres.
+Within textiles and other fabrics, TiO2 plays an important role in the delustering of man-made fibres – with anastase TiO2 pigments used on polyester, polyamide, acrylic, viscose, rayon – as well as cellulose acetate fibres.

-Apart from the pure aesthetics associated with pigmentary TiO2, nanoform TiO2 is used for UV protection, boosting the traditionally low ultraviolet resistance of materials, thereby extending useful life.
+Apart from the pure aesthetics associated with TiO2 pigments, nanoform TiO2 is used for UV protection, boosting the traditionally low ultraviolet resistance of materials, thereby extending useful life.